aruyelemes/jobify_project/README.md

 # jobify

 This system provides:
--  Web platform and mobile app(for Android) for people, who are searching for actual job vacancies, internship, job titles in demand.
+-  Web platform for people, who are searching for actual job vacancies, internship, job titles in demand.
 - Information regarding IT breakthroughs and to motivate to challenge themselves.
 - Tool for improving their CVs and supporting it.